 In this section, we sketch the implementation of non-deterministic programs in a purely functional language.
 This translation scheme is used by KiCS2 to compile Curry programs into Haskell programs.
-More details can be found in [16, 17, 19].
+More details can be found in [17, 18, 20].

 As mentioned in the introduction, we are interested in an implementation supporting different, in particular, complete search strategies.
-Thus, implementations based on a particular search strategy, like backtracking, which can also be found in approaches to support non-deterministic computations in functional programs [23, 39], are too limited.
+Thus, implementations based on a particular search strategy, like backtracking, which can also be found in approaches to support non-deterministic computations in functional programs [24, 39], are too limited.
 To provide various, also user-definable, search strategies, we explicitly represent all non-deterministic results of a computation in a data structure.
-This is achieved by extending each data type of the source program by a constructor to represent a choice between two values.
-For instance, the data type for Boolean values as defined above is translated into the Haskell data type3
+This is achieved by extending each data type of the source program by constructors to represent a choice between two values and a failure, respectively.
+For instance, the data type for Boolean values as defined above is translated into the Haskell data type4